 The work undertaken includes:

 - an assessment of the ecological value of the site and how this will change post-development,

 - recommendations for protection of ecological features and mitigating impact,

 - recommendations on how to enhance the site for ecology, and

 - an assessment of the long term impact on biodiversity, which can involve production of a five-year management plan for the development.

 You are in safe hands

-Our consultants meet the Suitably Qualified Ecologist (SQE) criteria as stipulated in the BRE guidelines.
-Working with our clients, they will maximise the credits available for each criteria.
-Additionally, at the post-construction stage, site visits can be undertake in order to assess and verify ecological compliance.
+Our consultants meet the Suitably Qualified Ecologist (SQE) criteria as stipulated in the BREEAM guidelines.
+Working with our clients, they will maximise the credits available for each criterion.
+Additionally, at the post-construction stage, site visits can be undertaken in order to assess and verify ecological compliance.
 The evidence gathered at this stage facilitates the allocation of credits for gaining certification.